Community Based Exercise Program on East African Immigrants

 The proposed faculty/student study will examine the self-reported impact (i.e., physical, mental, and/or emotional), as well as explore motivations and beliefs regarding exercise and physical activity, factors of influence, and barriers/facilitators to adhering to an established exercise program for residents of a local Minneapolis subsidized apartment building (Pentagon Apartments).
 The majority of residents in this building are East African immigrants age 55 and older.
 This exercise program is led by students from the St. Catherine University Doctor of Physical Therapy and Physical Therapist Assistant Programs.

 Biggs-Miller, Jennifer, "Community Based Exercise Program on East African Immigrants" (2016).
-Internal Grant Awards.
+External Grant Awards.
 185.

 This document is currently not available here.